Zao-chen/ZcChat/README_EN.md

 #### Method 1: Letta

 1. [Install Letta](https://github.com/letta-ai/letta?tab=readme-ov-file#-quickstart) and launch it.

 2. Create an agent and fill in the prompt words (core memory) of the role data in `LettaADE > agent > Persona`.

 3. Enter the Letta address in `ZcChat > AI Model Configuration > Letta Address`.

    > The default Letta address is `http://localhost:8283`

 4. Enter the agentID in `ZcChat > Role Configuration > AI Model > agentID`.

 #### Method 2: Openai General Interface

 1. Enter BaseUrl and Key in `ZcChat > AI Model Configuration > Openai Settings`.

+   > The BaseUrl should be similar to `https://api.openai.com/v1/completions`
 2. Select Openai in `ZcChat > Role Configuration > AI Model` and fill in the prompt words (core memory) of the Persona role data.

 **🎉🎉🎉At this point, ZcChat is basically ready for use.
 Here are some advanced features: 🎉🎉🎉**